Le0nX/LenoraOS/README.md

-Lenora is an Operating System which supports x86 and ARM architectire.
+Lenora is an Operating System which supports x86_32 arch.